"Take everything as it comes; the wave passes, deal with the next one."

 phone: (848)932-1580 fax:(732)932-2587

-Research Interests: In my research I have attempted to integrate insights of landscape ecology and geograph with the
+My research program works to integrate insights of landscape ecology and geography with the application of geo-spatial information technology to

 natural resource management and land use planning.